 CoG3 cobalt project

-The Museum is working with five UK universities on a multidisciplinary study investigating potential solutions for the extraction of cobalt from ore deposits in Europe.
+The Museum is working with six UK universities and Diamond Light Source on a multidisciplinary study investigating potential solutions for the extraction of cobalt from ore deposits in Europe.

 We hope to increase the UK's exploration, mining and recovery of cobalt, a metal of great strategic and economic importance through this project: The geology, geometallurgy and geomicrobiology of cobalt resources leading to new product streams (CoG3).